-The ME29 competes with systems such as the IBM Systems 36, 38, and 4300 Series, as well as with the Sperry System 80 and Honeywell DPS 4.
+The ME29 competes with systems such as the IBM Systems/36, /38, and 4300 Series, as well as with the Sperry System 80 and Honeywell DPS 4.
+To enhance its competitive position against the System/38, ICL has added the Masterpack line of interrelated software.